warisb/derpbox/README.md

 # derpbox
 derpbox is an http-based service which syncs files in a dropbox-like fashion.

-usage: derpbox_agent.py [-h] root_path port
+usage: derpbox_agent.py [-h] [--is-master] [--master-host ip or hostname]

-Derpbox Agent runs in the background and awaits REST requests to synchronize with a remote client.
-Any agent can act as a master.
-Another background job needs to be run on the client to "manage" a folder.
+                        [--master-port portnum]
+                        rootpath port

+Derpbox Agent which runs a background task for either a client or master to sync a monitored directory with a specified master (if client) or to wait for clients to push changes to it (if master)

 positional arguments:
-  root_path   File path with which the agent will be bound port        Port to bind the agent to
+  rootpath              File path with which the agent will be bound port                  Port to bind the agent to

+optional arguments:
+  -h, --help            show this help message and exit --is-master           Defined if this is the master --master-host ip or hostname
+                        Host of the master to periodically sync against --master-port portnum
+                        Port of the master to periodically sync against